 The Office of Financial Aid office maintains a list of current and former NHSC recipients who would be happy to share their experiences in the program.
 If you wish to receive this list, please contact us at email@example.com.
 Additional information regarding the NHSC Scholarship Program may be obtained on their website.

 The Indian Health Service (IHS) Program offers scholarships similar to the NHSC Program.
 IHS scholarships include tuition, supplies, a book allowance, and a monthly stipend.
 Applicants must be U.S. citizens who are federally recognized American Indians or Alaskan Natives.
 Students interested in obtaining more information should check out their website.

 Yellow Ribbon Veteran's Administration (VA) Program

-AMS offers as many as three eligible medical students up to $5,000 in scholarship funding.
-The VA will match the $5,000 scholarship for eligible veterans or dependents' of eligible veterans' medical students.
+AMS offers one eligible medical student $15,000 in scholarship funding.
+The VA will match the $15,000 scholarship for eligible veterans or dependents' of eligible veterans' medical students.
 Medical students are required to submit documentation to the Alpert Medical School Office of Financial Aid.
 Students need not be recipients of need-based aid to receive this benefit.
 Veterans should contact the VA directly to determine their eligibility for the program.
 Additional information regarding VA Benefits and the Yellow Ribbon Program is available at GI Bill Information or by calling VA Benefits at 1-800-827-1000.
 For assistance in obtaining a certification of enrollment at Brown, please contact the Registrar's Office at (401) 863- 2500.